Sukotto-1999/APRip_PSP/README.md

 **The Idolm@ster SP (JAP, ALL EDITIONS)**\
 This patch completely removes the ScePauth protection from the game and is based on version 1.2 dating from March 2009.
 The original .ppf patches are included in a side folder as well.

+**TwinBee Portable (JAP)**\
+This patch is technically not an anti-piracy fix but is a patch to workaround a game crash if system language is set to anything other than English or Japanese.

 ## Unsupported Games with workarounds